Source: Unsplash – Photography Lesson

 If time allows…

-This is the perfect time to review your understanding of what you have learnt today by asking questions and showing me your images taken during the activity lesson.
+This is the perfect time to review your understanding of what you learned today by asking questions and showing me the images you took during the lesson.

-Alternatively, you are welcome to get in touch to ask further questions by email or text over the next 30 days if you’re unsure of anything we covered today.
+Alternatively, you are welcome to get in touch with any further questions via email or text over the next 30 days if you’re unsure about anything we covered today.

 You are also very welcome to send me images for critiquing, and I can also display them on my website if you so desire.